This page contains general information about building consents along with advice about whether a consent is needed or not.

-The Compliance Schedule can be updated at any time by the building owner or Council but usually the update is related to the application for a building consent.
+The Compliance Schedule can be amended at any time by the building owner or Council but usually the amendment is related to the application for a building consent.

 If your building contains specified systems you will be required to issue an annual Building Warrant of Fitness.

 For further information about Building Warrant of Fitness, follow the link below.

 Our role as a Building Consent Authority